TinosNitso/AutoCove-Plugin/README.md

 Another example could be address *ppythag0ras*... which only returns three coins at a time, and only if the same address sends them, and a²+b²=c² (using OP_DIV we could check a/(c+b)=(c-b)/a).

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+v1.1.0 notes:
+- <dec> input. e.g. can copy paste from [this](https://github.com/bitjson/bch-loops) CHIP.
+- <dec> convert any Script using the (hex, asm, <dec>) combo-box.
+Can ID special <#>s.
+- Drag & drop for .txn & CashScript .artifact files.
+I didn't bother with an 'Open' file button, and it's only 1 file at a time, and .artifact not working on Linux.
+- No more exact Script duplicates in the combo-box.
+- *1 line* button to condense any Script (with LineWrap).
+With asm, it's identical to CashScript artifact bytecode.
+- CashAddr toggle connected.
+- Font combo-box (Default vs Consolas PointSize(11)).
+Unfortunately Consolas isn't working on macOS.
+- Lighter (blander) colors on black, aiming for equivalent clarity between B&W backgrounds (from a distance).
+Unfortunately not even gray is as clear on a black background!
+- Bugfix for when choosing asm switches to 'New'.
+So now it's quick to scroll through sigscripts, in asm or <dec> form.
+- Bugfix for when word '00' vanishes when converting to asm.
+More generally a '77' converts to 'NIP' instead of vanishing.
+- SHA256 Checksum 000000d05ad1b70931563be4030fa3a9d6755787b081e8afee3e80df200a7f44 (25 kH/s · 31 mins).
+Updating via re-install requires restarting EC.

 v1.0.9 notes:
 - Bugfix for multi-word single-line whose leading word is hex, like *00 NIP* (v1.0.8 ignored everything after the *00*).